ETSOO/com.etsoo.EasyPdf/README.md

 - Based on PDF 1.7 standards.
 - The library is licensed under MIT and permanently free.
 - Following HTML5 layout ideas, can easily generate PDF file from HTML content.
-- The output file size is as small as possible.
+- The output file size is as small as possible (example file below is 163KB).
 - Keep the code simple, easy to read and understood.

 # Milestones